Looking for the best Athens restaurants? You’ve come to the right place!

 A big part of travelling is to be found in uncovering a country’s food culture.
 In Athens, the perfect place to do that is at Eleas Gi in upscale Kifissia.

-Food aside, Eleas Gi is renowned for its scenic terraces that offer incredible views over downtown Athens.
-Reservations are highly recommended if you plan on stopping by on a Friday or Saturday night.
+Food aside, Eleas Gi is renowned for its scenic terraces.
+From up here, you have incredible views over downtown Athens.
+Reservations are highly recommended, especially on Friday and Saturday nights.

 Where: Falirou 10, Athina 117 42, Greece

-Situated in Athens’ colourful Koukaki neighbourhood, Mani Mani is a restaurant that is beloved by locals and tourists alike, Mani Mani brings unique flavors to the Athens restaurant scene.
+Mani Mani is undoubtedly one of the best restaurants in Athens.
+Loved by locals and tourists alike, Mani Mani brings unique flavors to the Athens restaurant scene.

 As the name suggests, the eatery focuses on delicacies from the Mani region of Peloponnese, Greece.
 Enjoy wines from Laconia, cheese from Gythio, and meats from Areopolis as you take your taste buds on an adventure across the country.